PDFDownload paper RWP 19-08, November 2019; updated July 2020

 Does a location's growth benefit or suffer from being geographically close to large economic centers?
-Spatial proximity may lead to competition and hurt growth, but it may also generate positive spillovers and enhance growth.
-Using data on U.S. counties and metro areas for the period 1840–2017, we document this tradeoff between urban shadows and urban spillovers.
-Proximity to large urban centers was negatively associated with growth from 1840 to 1920, and positively associated with growth after 1920.
-Using a two-city spatial equilibrium model with intra-city and inter-city commuting, we show that the secular evolution of commuting costs can account for this and other observed patterns in the data.
+Spatial proximity may lead to competition and hurt growth, but it may also improve market access and enhance growth.
+Using data on U.S. counties and metro areas for the period 1840-2017, we document this trade off between urban shadows and urban access.
+Proximity to large urban centers was negatively associated with growth between 1840 and 1920, and positively associated with growth after 1920.
+Using a two-city spatial model, we show that the secular evolution of inter-city and intra-city commuting costs can account for this.
+Alternatively, the long-run decline in inter-city shipping costs relative to intra-city commuting costs is also consistent with these observed patterns.

 Article Citation